-Step 2: Prepare a refrigerant sample.
-Note that refrigerants can Chlorofluorcarbons be (CFC's).
-Hydrochlorofluorocarbons (HCFC's) Hydrofluorocarbons (HFC's).
+Prepare a refrigerant sample.
+Step 2: Note that refrigerants be can Chlorofluorcarbons (CFC's), Hydrochlorofluorocarbons (HCFC's) or Hydrofluorocarbons (HFC's).
 HFC's are the only refrigerants considered to be truly "Ozone Friendly".
 Because of this, SenTech Corporation recommends use of an HFC, such as R134A for field-testing of the IR-SNIF series of monitors.
-Any field-testing of a refrigerant monitor, by its very nature, will release an amount of refrigerant into the environment through the exhaust port of the monitor.
+Any fieldtesting of a refrigerant monitor, by its very nature, will release an amount of refrigerant into the environment through the exhaust port of the monitor.